renovate-bot/khulnasoft-lab-_-FlowAgent/packages/flowagent-design/CONTRIBUTING.md

 # Contributing

-Thanks for showing interest in contributing to IFLOWAGENT, we think you are the best one!
+Thanks for showing interest in contributing to FLOWAGENT, we think you are the best one!

 Here's the table of contents: